 I am wearing a second hand silk shirt dress.
 I liked the interesting abstract print that seems to be some where between paisley and geometric print.
 This time I styled it with a green belt, bag and pumps.
 Other styling options would be black or white pumps or belts.
 Sure nude and any metal color as well as leopard print pumps would work with the dress too.

 Stylist tips: When a dress comes with a fabric belt, consider wearing it with a leather belt for a change.
 When it comes with a cheap plastic belt, toss the belt (give it to charity) and replace it with one of your own better quality belts.
-For more tips on accessorizing with belts see this guide at the link.
+More on accessorizing with belts.

 The dress will look great with my black cardigan or with my green or black leather jacket in fall.
 Of course, this shirt dress will also look great as a shirt with my white or black leather skirt.
 Before I buy an item, I always think about possible outfits with the new piece.
 I don’t want to buy a piece where great outfits are just by random.
 It’s a safe way to avoid buying a statement piece when you need a workhorse.

 Don’t let the right outfit be a random thing.
 Wear the right look in every situation by looking up what to wear when in How to Dress for Success in Midlife.
 Buy my book now.